Steven Nordhaus

-Steven Scott Nordhaus (born October 13, 1966) is a United States Air Force major general who has served as the Director of Operations of the National Guard Bureau since November 2019.
-Previously, he was the Commander of the Air National Guard Readiness Center from February 2017 to November 2019.
+Steven Scott Nordhaus (born 13 October 1966) is a United States Air Force General who has served as the 30th chief of the National Guard Bureau since 2 October 2024.
+He previously served as the commander of First Air Force from 2023 to 2024.
+He served as the Director of Operations of the National Guard Bureau from 2019 to 2022.
+From 2017 to 2019, he was the Commander of the Air National Guard Readiness Center.

 Raised in Ottawa, Ohio, Nordhaus attended Ottawa-Glandorf High School, graduating in 1985.
 He is a 1989 graduate of the United States Air Force Academy with a Bachelor of Science degree in engineering.
 Nordhaus later earned a Master of Science degree in organizational leadership from Columbia Southern University in 2013.

+In July 2024, Nordhaus was nominated for promotion to general and appointment as chief of the National Guard Bureau.
+He was promoted to general and assumed his new appointment on 2 October 2024.
+He officially assumed the role in a ceremony on 15 October 2024.

+Personal life

 Nordhaus is the son of Donald David Nordhaus and Sandra Susan Nordhaus.
-He married Shannon Kay Lawrence on June 3, 1989, at the Air Force Academy in Colorado.

-In November 2022, he was nominated for promotion to lieutenant general and assignment as commander of First Air Force.